-Although not impossible, seeking trademark protection for slogans can prove difficult.
+Although not impossible, seeking trademark protection for slogans in the European Union can prove difficult.
 While some slogans have achieved success, most are unlikely to meet the requirements for trademark registration.
-Trademark Attorney Trecina Surti sets out the criteria to consider when looking to protect a slogan in the European Union.
+What can be learned from those slogans that have achieved success?

 Slogans are memorable mottos, phrases or taglines used in advertising and for promoting a brand.
 Generally used alongside the main brand identifier, e.g. the company name, they can help companies to build brand identity, and yet are rarely considered distinctive enough on their own to be registered as a trademark.
 Registration is possible, however, as Nike’s ‘JUST DO IT’ and McDonald’s ‘I’M LOVIN’ IT’ trademarks show.